osmosis-labs/mesh-security/docs/provider/Vault.md

 The _vault_ contract doesn't require the _External Stakers_ to be pre-registered.
 Each user can decide which external staker it trusts with their tokens.
-(We will provide guidance in the UI to only show "recommended" externals, but do not enforce on the contract level, if someone wants to build their own UI)
+(We will provide guidance in the UI to only show "recommended" externals, but do not enforce at the contract level, if someone wants to build their own UI).

-The _vault_ contract enforces the maximum amount a given Creditor can slash to whatever was agreed when making the lien.
+The _vault_ contract enforces the maximum amount a given Creditor can slash to whatever was agreed upon when making the lien.

 The _vault_ contract will only release a lien when requested by the creditor.
 (No auto-release override).